 - Pay structures for standard, overtime, and emergency work hours

-You may need to consider some employment agreements when establishing your payroll system.
+You may need to consider employment agreements when establishing your payroll system.
 Some of these documents will be driven by the nature of your business - others are set out by unions.

 Employee Agreements